ankitaggarwal64/Time-Series-Sales-Forecasting-for-Agricultural-Equipments/README.md

 	- Feature_selection.ipynb: implementation of Boruta method for features selection
 	- Univariate_ARIMA.ipynb: implmentation of ARIMA for forecasting
 	- Multivariate_Regression_with_ARIMA.ipynb: implementation of SARIMAX for forecasting and results comparison
-	- results_summary : snapshot of model results comparison summary
+	- results_summary: snapshot of model results comparison summary
+	- combined_sales_ind.csv: consolidated data file for sales and indices
+	- Dictionary.xlsx: description of indices lables

 ## Dependencies <a name="Dependencies"></a>